 This section refers to the prototype implementation that is being developed concurrently with this document.
 This prototype has been able to flush out many details and problems as the specification was being developed.

-All of the source code for this interface is located in xc/lib/xtrans.
+In X11R6, all of the source code for this interface was located in xc/lib/xtrans.